Home » San Diego » Tips for visiting San Diego Zoo with kids

 Even though the youngsters love all animals, they love some more than the others.

-That’s why it makes sense to discuss with your kids and prioritize the zoo’s different sections.
+That’s why discussing with your kids and prioritizing the zoo’s different sections makes sense.

 Once you know the must-see animals, you can plan your path using the San Diego Zoo’s map and be ready.

-The animals in San Diego Zoo are divided into numerous sections.
+The animals in the San Diego Zoo are divided into numerous sections.

 At Africa Rocks, visitors can experience six types of terrains and hundreds of animals, including Leopard, Fossa, Gelada, Baboons, Lemur, Meerkat, Monkey, Penguins, etc.